divDyn/r-package/README.md

 # divDyn
-R package for analyzing diversity dynamics from fossil sampling data
+The R package for quantifying diversity dynamics using fossil sampling data

 ## News